Migrating Legacy Applications

 under theapplication.runtimeManifest

-property, and deletemanifest.yml
+property, and delete themanifest.yml

-file. - Move any application hooks you have set up under
+file - Move any application hooks under

 scripts